andk/cpanpm/t/README.shell.txt

 - add the source code directory with a trailing slash to MANIFEST.SKIP

+- finish now the distro until it does what you intended

 - add a stanza to CPAN.pm's Makefile.PL that produces the distro with the whole dependency on all files within the distro and moves it up into the author's homedir